Planning to avoid a COVID-19 booster shot? Studies show immunity weakens after about 8 months

 DENVER (KDVR) — Have you had COVID-19?
-What about being vaccinated?
+What about the vaccine?
 Maybe you’re one of the people who have both types of immunity.
-But, as it turns out, even souped-up immunity from several sources wears off eventually.
+But as it turns out, even souped-up immunity from several sources wears off eventually.

-U.S. health officials recommend COVID booster shots for Pfizer or Moderna vaccinated Americans eight months after their second dose.
+U.S. health officials recommend COVID booster shots for Americans eight months after their second dose of the Pfizer or Moderna shot.
 Available evidence suggests that’s about the amount of time it takes for both vaccine immunity and prior exposure immunity to wear off.

 This means even Coloradans with two levels of immunity will, at some point, need a booster.

-Data and studies are scarce, but the available evidence suggests that those who have both been previously infected with COVID and been vaccinated are immune as immune gets.
+Data and studies are scarce, but the available evidence suggests that those who have both been previously infected with COVID and vaccinated have heightened immunity.

 Neither the U.S. Centers for Disease Control and Prevention nor the Colorado Department of Public Health and Environment tracks the exact number of people who have been both infected and vaccinated.

-Two studies that together suggest that vaccinated persons who were previously infected have extra immunity.
+Two studies together suggest that vaccinated persons who were previously infected have extra immunity.

-A recent CDC study shows that vaccinated people who had been previously infected were 2.34 times less likely to become reinfected than unvaccinated people who had been previously infected.
+A recent CDC study shows that vaccinated people who had been previously infected were 2.34 times less likely to become infected again compared to unvaccinated people who had been previously infected.

-The study’s authors acknowledge some gaps in what it can tell us.
+The study’s authors acknowledge some gaps in what their findings can tell us.

 This was a limited case study from Kentucky, with small numbers of people and timeframe.
-Furthermore, the data comes from May-June 2021, which is before the Delta variant became the nation’s dominant strain.
+Furthermore, the data comes from May-June, which is before the delta variant became the nation’s dominant strain.

 The second study, from international medical journal The Lancet, was larger in scope and narrower in focus.
 Taken from patients all over the British Isles, it only looked at the reinfection rate for those who previously had COVID.